-The number of active Visiting Committees and Councils currently stands at 14.
-Some committees have formed and dissolved over time depending on institutional and Board needs.
+The number of active Advisory Councils currently stands at 14.
+Some councils have formed and dissolved over time depending on institutional and Board needs.

-The current Visiting Committees at the University are:
+The current Advisory Councils at the University are:

-- The Visiting Committee to the Division of the Biological Sciences and the Pritzker School of Medicine (established in 1962)
+- The Division of the Biological Sciences and the Pritzker School of Medicine Council (established in 1962)

-- The Council on Chicago Booth (established as the Council on the Graduate School of Business in 1963)
+- The University of Chicago Booth School of Business Council (established in 1963)

-- The Visiting Committee on the College and Student Activities (established in 1963)
+- The College Advisory Council (established in 1963)

-- The Visiting Committee to the Divinity School (established in 1964)
+- The Divinity School Council (established in 1964)

-- The Graham School Council (established in 2010)
+- The University of Chicago Graham School of Continuing Liberal and Professional Studies Council (established in 2010)

-- The Visiting Committee to the Division of the Humanities (established in 1963)
+- The Division of the Humanities Council (established in 1963)

-- The Visiting Committee to the Institute for Molecular Engineering (established in 2015)
+- The Institute for Molecular Engineering Council (established in 2015)

-- The Visiting Committee to the Oriental Institute (established in 1963)
+- The Oriental Institute Council (established in 1963)

-- The Visiting Committee to the Division of the Physical Sciences (established in 1964)
+- The Division of the Physical Sciences Council (established in 1964)

-- The Council on the University of Chicago Harris School of Public Policy Studies (established in 1976 as the Visiting Committee to the Committee on Public Policy Studies)
+- The University of Chicago Harris School of Public Policy Council (established in 1976)

-- The Visiting Committee to the Division of the Social Sciences (established in 1963)
+- The Division of the Social Sciences Council (established in 1963)

-- The Visiting Committee to the School of Social Service Administration (established in 1963)
+- The School of Social Service Administration Council (established in 1963)